Inclusion Program for Campers with Special Needs

 A: We will work with you and your child to be as proactive as possible through program accommodations, positive behavioral management strategies, and redirection.
 Behavior challenges will be documented and shared with the parent.
 If your child exhibits aggressive behavior that is harmful to staff, other campers, or themselves, your child may need to be picked up immediately, suspended, or terminated from the program.
 We will work with a child as much as possible to ensure a successful experience.

-A: If you have any questions or would like to discuss your child before registering please contact Jennifer Lieb our Inclusion Program Director at 678.812.4094 or firstname.lastname@example.org.
-Otherwise, you can proceed with registration.
-When registering there is a place to indicate that you are interested in the Inclusion Program.
+A: If you have any questions or would like to discuss your child before registering, please contact Sarah Scheuer, our Inclusion Director, at 678.812.3886 or firstname.lastname@example.org.
+When registering for camp, there is a place on the online registration to indicate that you are interested in the Inclusion Program.
 You will then be contacted to begin the camp inclusion intake process.